 History of The Life in Levent

-The other side of Büyükdere Avenue was initially occupied by major pharmaceutical factories and such industrial buildings.
-In 2000’s life in Levent dramatically escalated in quality by the transformation of these factories into major mix-use projects; Kanyon and Metrocity which are still considered to be major high-end buildings for offices, serviced and virtual offices and residences.
-The retail section of Kanyon is still sharing the top brands and position with İstinye Park, on the other hand, Metrocity lost its glimmer.
+The other side of Buyukdere Avenue was initially occupied by major pharmaceutical factories and such industrial buildings.
+In the 2000s, life in Levent dramatically escalated in quality by the transformation of these factories into major mix-use projects; Kanyon and Metrocity which are still considered to be major high-end buildings for serviced offices, virtual offices, and residences.
+The retail section of Kanyon is still sharing the top brands and is in position with Istinye Park, but on the other hand, Metrocity lost its glimmer.

-Witnessing the success of these developments, major developers of Turkey began to build A Class office building all the way facing Büyükdere Avenue.
-The vast majority of top local and international companies lined up in order to be able to take place in these buildings which lead to a major change of business life in Levent.
+Witnessing the success of these developments, major developers of Turkey began to build A-Class office buildings all the way facing Buyukdere Avenue.
+The vast majority of top local and international companies lined up to be able to take place in these buildings which lead to a major change of business life in Levent.

-Zincirlikuyu followed this transformation by Zorlu Center, which is still the biggest development investment in Turkey so far, by approximately 1.6 b.
-USD.
-High-end brands still occupy the retail section, the food court contains a variety of selections from fast-food to fine dining and residential towers are preferred by crème de la crème.
-One of the towers is being used as hotel and is operated by Raffles.
-Major activities taking place in Zorlu Performance Hall has also shifted entertainment of the life in Levent.
+Zincirlikuyu followed this transformation by Zorlu Center, which is still the biggest development investment in Turkey so far, by approximately 1.6 billion USD.
+High-end brands still occupy the retail section, the food court contains a variety of selections from fast-food to fine dining, and residential towers are preferred by crème de la crème.
+One of the towers is being used as a hotel and is operated by Raffles.
+Major activities taking place in Zorlu Performance Hall have also shifted entertainment of the life in Levent.

 Traditional independent buildings are still very popular by white-collar people, upper-middle and upper class.
-Because of the era of the developments, the vast majority of these buildings do not have an elevator but still are one of the primary choice of residency and offices in İstanbul.
-Considering the fact that İstanbul is in the earthquake zone, rock ground of Levent is giving people confidence.
-Easy access to both highways, public transport, restaurants, primary shopping centres and office buildings, proper planned urban settlement and green streets are the main factors of the 24/7 life in Levent.
+Because of the era of the developments, the vast majority of these buildings do not have an elevator but still are one of the primary choices of residency and offices in Istanbul.
+Because Istanbul is in the earthquake zone, the rocky ground of Levent is giving people confidence.
+Easy access to both highways, public transport, restaurants, primary shopping centers and office buildings, proper planned urban settlement, and green streets are the main factors of the 24/7 life in Levent.

 Life in Levent After Working Hours

-As mentioned before, the first settlement of Levent has begun with residential use in 1960’s and commercial use of residential units began in 1990s.
+As mentioned before, the first settlement of Levent has begun with residential use in the 1960s and commercial use of residential units began in the 1990s.
 This was followed by major commercial developments which lead to a 24/7 living life in Levent.
-Leisure units: bistros, restaurants, cafés, pubs and such places serve all day long.
-Proper urban planning is providing a peaceful life all day long and a variety of shops in the district enables its inhabitants to satisfy any needs of theirs.
+Leisure units: bistros, restaurants, cafés, pubs, and such places serve all day long.
+Proper urban planning is providing a peaceful life all day long and a variety of shops in the district enables its inhabitants to satisfy any needs.

 Working Life in Levent

-As mentioned before, there are 3 types of offices in Levent; modern office buildings (plazas), villas and traditional residential apartment units.
-Modern office buildings are either connected to a shopping centre due to their mix-use nature or have easy access to those.
-These shopping centres are also a solution to the car park problem for extra parking space needs or guest car park.
-These office buildings opened a new era to the working life in Levent by design, function and security aspects.
+As mentioned before, there are three types of offices in Levent; modern office buildings (plazas), villas, and traditional residential apartment units.
+Modern office buildings are either connected to a shopping center due to their mix-use nature or have easy access to those.
+These shopping centers are also a solution to the car park problem for extra parking space needs or guest car parks.
+These office buildings opened a new era to the working life in Levent by design, function, and security aspects.

 Villas are more independent units preferred by major companies and consulates.
-Gardens of these villas are not only giving a fresh breath but also providing sufficient car park for occupiers and guests.
+The gardens of these villas are not only giving a fresh breath but also providing sufficient car park for occupiers and guests.

 Residential units with office use are preferred by middle-tier businesses with limited staff and looking to benefit from the advantages of location and prestige of Levent.

-No matter which one, Levent has always been the most popular and demanded location for business life.
+No matter which one, Levent has always been the most popular and demanded location for business life in Istanbul.

-Levent has traditionally been one of the primary choices of the upper-middle and middle class of İstanbul.
-Villas has been preferred by the wealthier and apartment buildings have been demanded by the middle class.
-In time, as modern residential towers rose on Büyükdere Caddesi and transformation of villas into offices, choice of the wealthy people shifted to those buildings.
-Today, residential towers are occupied by the wealthy class of İstanbul, including the international community and traditional apartment buildings are hosting white-collar people.
-It is fair to say that, either for business or living, life in Levent is desirable for any İstanbul inhabitant.
+Levent has traditionally been one of the primary choices of the upper-middle and middle class of Istanbul.
+Villas have been preferred by the wealthier, and apartment buildings have been demanded by the middle class.
+With the construction of new residential towers on Buyukdere Street and the conversion of villas into offices, the wealthy’s preference switched to such structures.
+Today, residential towers are occupied by the wealthy class of Istanbul, including the international community, and traditional apartment buildings are hosting white-collar people.
+It is fair to say that, either for business or living, life in Levent is desirable for any Istanbul inhabitant.